shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/api-onboarding-process.md

 When you open your support ticket, use the title "Request for API Access".
 In the body of the support ticket, include the following information:

-- the numeric ID of the *user* that requires API access
+- The numeric ID of the *user* that requires API access.
-- the billing name and numeric ID of the *member* under which that user exists
+- The billing name and numeric ID of the *member* under which that user exists.

 The support team cannot grant access to clients who are not platform UI or Invest users.
 If you are a customer with users who would like access to the API, contact the Platform Integrations team for your business unit.